 We will give you a winter prepping checklist and talk you through the jobs you need to do in the home to prep for winter!

-Why you should be prepping for winter
+Why you should get ready for winter as soon as possible

 You start believing you are the worst parent in the playground, as everyone else’s children arrive with their gloves, hats, and winter coats on.

-- You can defrost your car quickly
+- You can defrost your car quickly.

-- You have less chance of the boiler breaking down
+- You have less chance of the boiler breaking down.

-- You have less chance of burst pipes
+- You have less chance of burst pipes.

-- You will have a well-stocked pantry
+- You will have a well-stocked pantry.

-- Your car will be winter ready
+- Your car will be winter-ready.

-- Your house will be more secure
+- Your house will be more secure.

 - Get your boiler checked and serviced.

 It’s well known that boilers have a funny way of breaking down on the coldest day of the winter.
-Don’t risk being without heat in the cold weather book your
+Don’t risk being without heat in the cold weather.
+Book your

-bolierin for a check and service today!
+boilerin for a check and service today!

 - Bleed your radiators

-- Check your roof is water tight
+- Check your roof is watertight.

 - Clean out the gutters

-- Get carbon monoxide detectors fitted
+- Get carbon monoxide detectors fitted.

 - Replace fire alarm batteries

-- Check all fencing ready for winter storms
+- Check all fencing ready for winter storms.

 - Turn off all outside taps.